hibruno/jobs/data-sciencist/README.md

 The transactions.csv file has 1 year of historical transactions for about 100 Bruno users.
 Data in balances.csv is a snapshot of Bruno users current accounts as of February 22nd, 2019.

 In transactions.csv, there are 6 columns.
-- user ID, the transaction user ID
+- account ID, ID of the account linked to the transaction
 - ID, the ID of the transaction
 - channel, the transaction channel
 - application date, the date the transaction happened
 - amount cents, the amount of the transaction in cents

 In balances.csv, there are 2 columns.
-- ID, the user ID of the account
+- account ID, ID of the account
 - balance, the balance of the account in cents

 ### Questions